 The assessor introduces the listening task and gives instructions to the candidates which they must follow.
 The assessor introduces and plays Text 1 to both candidates.
-After the text has been played the assessor asks each candidate a gist question with a yes or no answer.
+After the text has been played, the assessor asks each candidate a gist question with a yes or no answer.
 The assessor then gives a detail question to each candidate and plays Text 1 a second time.
 After the second playing, the assessor asks each candidate to answer their question.
 The assessor introduces Text 2 and repeats the process.
+Texts types include dialogues and monologues covering a range of everyday situations, including those in the workplace and in training settings.